Point Loma Real Estate for Sale

 Point Loma is a community located on the coast with amazing views, historical significance, gorgeous beaches, and incredible dining.
 If you enjoy living and spending time by the water, then this may be a neighborhood to consider.

 La Playa is a neighborhood that is in the Bayside area and includes Shelter Island, known for its restaurants, hotels, and boating.
 The average home in this area is over $1,300,000.

 The Wooded Area is a neighborhood located between La Playa neighborhood and Sunset Cliffs surrounded by parks, fantastic views, and tree-lined streets.
 The average home in this neighborhood is around $1,000,000.

 Roseville – Fleet Ridge

-The Naval Base Point Loma, Cabrillo National Monument, and the Fort Rosecrans National Cemetery are located on the southern one-third of Point Loma Peninsula.
+The Naval Base Point Loma, Cabrillo National Monument, and the Fort Rosecrans National Cemetery is located on the southern one-third of Point Loma Peninsula.
 This is entirely federal land.

 Dining and Shopping